System Overview

 Cortex benefits:

-- Multiple agents writing concurrently ✅
+- Multiple memory spaces writing concurrently

 - No race conditions